gagankaul/solar-calculator/README.md

 # solar-calculator

-A Simple Calculator for calculating the number of solar panels needed for a given area.
+A simple calculator made using Node, Express and Javascript for calculating the number of solar panels needed for a given area.